 Afternoon Activities & Work Jobs

-After rest hour, campers participate in the two activities that they selected during lunch Council.
-At 3:45, between third and fourth activity periods, everyone gathers on the Lake Hill for a 15-minute snack break called “Juice & Crackers.”
-Campers look forward to this break as a time when the whole camp comes together.
+After rest hour, campers participate in the activities that they selected during lunch council.
+Between the afternoon activity periods, everyone gathers for a snack of juice and crackers.
+Campers look forward to this as a time when the whole camp comes together.

 Dinner & Evening Activities

 After a full day, campers enjoy a delicious, hearty meal.
 Dinners are held outdoors two evenings a week when our community gathers for a cookout.

 Most days culminate with a variety of after-dinner activities.
 Some campers may opt for quiet games or reading by the fire, while others work on craft projects or join a short sunset hike.
 Pickup games of soccer and capture-the-flag are favorites, and on particularly hot evenings, many campers head to the waterfront for a dip in the lake.

 On certain evenings, the entire camp gathers for a special event — a musical or dramatic performance, square dance, or bonfire on the Lake Hill.

 After brushing their teeth and changing into pajamas, campers return to their tents to enjoy a bedtime story read by their counselor.
 A softly ringing bell signals quiet time, and each child is tucked into their bed.
 Counselors sit outside on the tent step until all children have drifted off to sleep.
 Throughout the night, counselors ensure that all children are safely asleep in their beds.
 Bedtimes range from 8:30 – 9:30 based on the age of the camper.

 6:30 Children on barn chores and garden harvest wake up